LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 ### Sub-packages

 NumPy provides some additional functionality related to scientific programming through its sub-packages.

-We’ve already seen how we can generate random variables using np.random
+We have already seen how we can generate random variables using np.random

 ```{code-cell} ipython3
 :hide-output: false